-No other onboarding software we looked at had a built-in ATS, which allows you to recruit, sign, and onboard a new employee within the same system.
+The built-in ATS allows you to recruit, sign, and onboard a new employee within the same system.
 This saves time and avoids the hassles of integrating your ATS or HR system with onboarding software. eSignatures are built into the platform, so everything is handled in one screen.

 Payroll, time tracking, and performance management are add-on services.
 Gusto has these built-in, though the performance management features are a little lighter than what you can do in BambooHR.

 Not everyone wants to switch up their payroll or time tracking just to speed up onboarding.
 BambooHR doesn’t let you pick and choose your exact suite of services like GoCo, but it is a little more flexible than Gusto’s all-in packages.